uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

    :capterm:`nominal <Nominal feature>`, :capterm:`ordinal <Ordinal feature>`,
    :capterm:`interval <Interval feature>`, or :capterm:`ratio <Ratio feature>`.
-   Information about logical types is mostly relevant in cases when table columns represent dataset features, but is also applicable in other cases as well, for example, when a table represents a matrix.
+   Information about logical types is mostly relevant in cases when table columns represent dataset features, but it is also applicable in other cases as well, for example, when a table represents a matrix.

 Only the properties of data that do not affect table concept definition shall be the part of metadata concept.